avil2rich/lure-miner/README.md

 # Wallet-Miner
-     - A fake wallet miner using python
+     - A wallet miner using python

 # Requirements
      - Python 3.9